hiker/PSyclone/doc/psy_layer.rst

 =========

-In the PSyKAl separation of concerns, the PSy layer is responsible for linking together the Algorithm layer and and Kernel layer.
+In the PSyKAl separation of concerns, the PSy layer is responsible for linking together the Algorithm layer and Kernel layer.
 Its functional responsibilities are to

-1) map the arguments supplied by an Algorithm ``invoke`` call to the arguments required by a Kernel call (as these will not have a one-to-one correspondance).
+1. map the arguments supplied by an Algorithm ``invoke`` call to the arguments required by a Kernel call (as these will not have a one-to-one correspondance).
-2) call the Kernel routine so that it covers the required iteration space and
+2. call the Kernel routine so that it covers the required iteration space and
-3) include any required distributed memory operations such as halo swaps and reductions.
+3. include any required distributed memory operations such as halo swaps and reductions.

 Its other role is to allow the optimisation expert to optimise any required distributed memory operations, include and optimise any